etal/cnvkit/doc/pipeline.rst

 About the FASTA index file:

-- As with BAM files, CNVkit will automatically index the FASTA file if the corresponding .fai file is missing or out of date.
+* As with BAM files, CNVkit will automatically index the FASTA file if the corresponding .fai file is missing or out of date.
 If you have copied the FASTA file and its index together over a network, you may need to use the ``touch`` command to update the .fai file's timestamp so that CNVkit will recognize it as up-to-date.

+.. _fix:

 fix
 ---